Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 Common forgery scenarios are:

-Consult with a white collar crime attorney in Los Angeles to review your case to determine the best legal defenses.
+Consult a white-collar crime attorney in Los Angeles to review your case and determine the best legal defenses.

-A Forgery case is called a “wobbler,” meaning that the prosecutor's have discretion to file it either as a misdemeanor or a felony.
+A Forgery case is called a “wobbler,” meaning that the prosecutor has the discretion to file it as a misdemeanor or a felony.
 If it is charged as a misdemeanor, the maximum penalty is one year in County jail and fines.

-If it is charged as a felony, the maximum penalty is up to three years incarceration.
+If it is charged as a felony, the maximum penalty is up to three years of incarceration.

 Arguments by an experienced lawyer include that you actually did have the necessary authorization to sign a name or modify a legal document.
 An attorney can also argue that you did not have the specific intent to defraud.